Financial-Times/origami-website/_specification-v1/markup.md

 ---
 title: Markup Specification
-description: An overview of how Origami write markup.
+description: An overview of how the Origami team writes markup.

 # Navigation config
 nav_display: false